alixpeigue/mockito/rapport/rapport.md

 The class had no tests at all so a test class had to be created.
 Then I wrote 5 new tests that covered the cases of the final fallthrough to false, case of boolean arrays and the case of actual and wanted null.

 ![](matchesTests.png)
-This improved coverage from 72\% to 80\%, and added a template for adding more testing to the ArrayEquals class through the new ArrayEqualsTest class.
+This improved coverage from 72% to 80%, and added a template for adding more testing to the ArrayEquals class through the new ArrayEqualsTest class.
-\begin{comment}
-2. ...

-Show the comments that describe the requirements for the coverage.

-Report of old coverage: [link]

-Report of new coverage: [link]

-Test cases added:

-git diff ...

-Number of test cases added: two per team member (P) or at least four (P+).
-\end{comment}

-**4. AndroidTempFileLocator.guessPath` (Anass) : \newline
+**4. AndroidTempFileLocator.guessPath` (Anass) :
-- Report of old coverage: Branch coverage measured by JaCoCo **0\%**
+- Report of old coverage: Branch coverage measured by JaCoCo **0%**
-- Report of new coverage: Branch coverage measured by JaCoCo **50\%**
+- Report of new coverage: Branch coverage measured by JaCoCo **50%**

 The `guessPath()` method processes APK paths, extracts package names, and determines writable cache directories.
 The function was previously missing tests for edge cases, including: